discordjs/guide/guide/popular-topics/canvas.md

 });
 ```

-If you have that code working it should present you with the following image:
 ![Image](/assets/img/8CQvVRV.png)

 If you get an error, such as `Error: error while reading from input stream`, then the provided path to the file was incorrect.